XtheOne/Inverter-Data-Logger/README.md

 ## Installation and Setup
 * Install Python (tested with python-2.7.14 and python-3.6.4)
 * Git clone the source with `git clone https://github.com/XtheOne/Inverter-Data-Logger.git`
-* Install python libs: `pip install six` and if you use MQTT install `pip install paho-mqtt`
+* Install python libs: `pip install six` and if you use MQTT install `pip install paho-mqtt` for PVoutput add: `pip install pytz`
 * Copy the `config-org.cfg` to `config.cfg`
 * Change the settings in `config.cfg` (See '[Configuration](#configuration)')
 * Test your settings with `python LiveStats.py`, when successful you should see data from your inverter.